Find more staff

 Alongside and as part of my research, I am practising game designer, who specialises in designing interaction and narrative content that creates a sense of place or incorporates physical locations and actions.

-Creative works have included The Timekeeper's Return, a mixed-reality treasure hunt in Canterbury's Cathedral Quarter played using QR codes; Interrobang?!, a genre-busting theatre-meets-online gaming experience that draws you into a real-time detective thriller; and The Gates to Dreamland, a locative audiowalk game based around Margate's Dreamland amusement park, which explores how interpreting our surroundings figuratively can connects us to different times, places, stories and circumstances.
+Other creative works have included The Timekeeper's Return, a mixed-reality treasure hunt in Canterbury's Cathedral Quarter played using QR codes; Interrobang?!, a genre-busting theatre-meets-online gaming experience that draws you into a real-time detective thriller; and The Gates to Dreamland, a locative audiowalk game based around Margate's Dreamland amusement park, which explores how interpreting our surroundings figuratively can connects us to different times, places, stories and circumstances.

 This work builds on my practice-based PhD project, Engaging with Place through Location-Based Games (completed in 2022 at Royal Holloway), which unpicked the relations between navigation and narrative that shape how people experience places with these media.